Background pattern

 • Involuntary muscle movements (dyskinesia).

-Side effects observed with other local anesthetics that may also be produced by Ropivacaina Altan include:
+Possible side effects observed with other local anesthetics that may also be caused by Ropivacaína Altan include:

-• Receiving an epidural injection (injection into the space surrounding the spinal nerves) may cause a disruption of a nerve pathway from the brain to the head and neck, especially in pregnant women, which may sometimes lead to a condition called Horner's syndrome.
-It is characterized by a decrease in pupil size, drooping of the upper eyelid, and inability of sweat glands to produce sweat.
+• Receiving an epidural injection (injection into the space surrounding the spinal nerves) may cause a disturbance of a nerve pathway that goes from the brain to the head and neck, especially in pregnant women, which may sometimes lead to a condition called Horner's syndrome.
+It is characterized by a decrease in pupil size, drooping of the upper eyelid, and inability of the sweat glands to produce sweat.
 It will resolve on its own when treatment is stopped.

 • Children

-In children, side effects are the same as in adults except for low blood pressure, which occurs less frequently in children (affects 1 to 10 children in 100) and nausea occurs more frequently in children (affects more than 1 child in 10).
+In children, the side effects are the same as in adults, except for low blood pressure, which occurs less frequently in children (affects 1 to 10 children in every 100) and feeling sick, which occurs more frequently in children (affects more than 1 child in every 10).

 Reporting side effects

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: https://www.notificaRAM.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor, pharmacist, or nurse, even if it is possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Medicines Monitoring System: https://www.notificaRAM.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 Keep out of sight and reach of children.